 Importing into SolidWorks

 A product engineer from Tru-Test was given the task of importing and manipulating the objects in SolidWorks.
-For the (closed) fetal model, importing took approximately 3 minutes, resulting in an "imported solid" (as seen in the feature manager tree).
+For the (closed) fetal model, importing took approximately three minutes, resulting in an “imported solid” (as seen in the feature manager tree).
 The product engineer was able to start working on the model immediately.

 With the open newborn model, the task of creating a solid model involved a few more steps before SolidWorks would recognize the model as a solid.
 Briefly, these included:

 - Lofting surfaces over the open boundaries using the “create planar surface” command